chatwoot/docs/docs/user-guide/add-agent-settings.md

 | Role                 | Enter the Role - Agent or  Administrator | Agents can only access inbox, reports, and  conversations.
 Administrators have all privilages of agents  and have access to all features of Chatwoot |
 | Your e-mail  address | Enter the e-mail id you  registered      |                                                                                                                                                     |

-Click on Add Agent Button.
-"Agent Added Successfully" message will be displayed and the New Agent will be listed on the page.
+Click on the “Add Agent” Button to confirm.
+You will see a "Agent Added Successfully" message.
+This agent will be enlisted on your Agents management page now.

-In case, you have entered the details incorrectly, this can be corrected using the Edit option in the Agents Screen.
+You can also use the edit option given along with the Agent’s name to change details.

 <div align="center">